Am I eligible for PR in Australia?

 What permanent residency eligibility means in Australia

 To determine if you meet PR eligibility Australia requirements, the Department of Home Affairs uses a points-based assessment system for many visa categories.
-This points test Australia evaluates factors such as your age, English language ability, work experience, and qualifications.
+This points test evaluates factors such as your age, English language ability, work experience, and qualifications.
 Different visa subclasses have different eligibility criteria, so what qualifies you for one pathway may not apply to another.
 Your qualification for PR is also influenced by Australia's current migration priorities and labour market needs.

 There are several pathways to achieve PR status.
 Some people qualify through employment sponsorship, others through family relationships, and some through skills-based immigration pathways.
 The route you may take often depends on your personal circumstances and which visa category you're eligible for.